 How Can Knowing the Four C’s of Medical Malpractice Help You as a Patient?

-When it comes to healthcare, trust and safety are paramount.
-But what happens when that trust is broken, and safety is compromised?
-Medical malpractice is a pressing issue that can have life-altering consequences for you as a patient and your family.
-Understanding the “Four C’s of Medical Malpractice” can help you identify potential negligence and take action when their rights are at risk.
+In healthcare, trust and safety are paramount.
+But what happens when someone breaks that trust and compromises safety?
+Medical malpractice is a serious issue that can change your life and seriously affect your family.
+Understanding the “Four C’s of Medical Malpractice” can help you identify potential negligence and take action when your rights are at risk.

 The Four C’s of Medical Malpractice